Fidelity National to buy software maker SunGard in $9.1 billion deal

 Fidelity National said the deal, for which it will pay 45 percent in cash and 55 percent in stock, would create a company with more than $9.2 billion in annual revenues and would immediately add to its earnings per share.

-Silver Lake Partners, TPG Capital, Bain Capital, Blackstone Group (BX.N), Goldman Sachs Capital Partners, KKR & Co (KKR.N) and Providence Equity Partners Inc bought SunGard 10 years ago for $11.4 billion, including about $500 million in debt.
+Silver Lake Partners, TPG Capital, Bain Capital, Blackstone Group, Goldman Sachs Capital Partners, KKR & Co and Providence Equity Partners Inc bought SunGard 10 years ago for $11.4 billion, including about $500 million in debt.
 They will now become shareholders in the combined publicly listed company.

 The financial crisis hurt SunGard's banking clients and the consortium struggled to boost its value to a point where they could cash out and make a decent return.
 Private equity firms typically consider their investments successful if they have generated between two and three times their money in a period of three to seven years.